Cholecystectomy

 - We encourage patient to have normal activities and move their body as soon as possible.

-- The faster patient has activities, such as walking around their bed, is better for patient’s recovery.
+- The faster patient has activities, such as walking around their bed, the better for patient’s recovery.

 - Our physical therapist will help you with your activities as a part of our ERAS program.